multiversx/mx-docs/docs/developers/developer-reference/sc-contract-calls.md

 ### Promises

 Promises (or multi-async calls) are a new feature that will be introduced in mainnet release 1.6.
-They are very similar to the old asynchronous calls, with the difference that launching them does not terminate current execution, and there can be several launched from the same transaction.
+They are very similar to the old asynchronous calls, with the following differences:
+- launching them does not terminate current execution;
+- there can be several launched from the same transaction.

 :::caution
 Because this feature is currently not available on mainnet, contracts need to enable the "promises" feature flag in `Cargo.toml` to use the functionality: